anirban1195/anirban/about.md

 Hi I am Anirban Dutta, currently a grad student at Purdue University.
 I am deeply involved with the [PhoSim](https://bitbucket.org/phosim/phosim_release/wiki/Home/) group.
 We also use WIYN 3.5m for Weak Lensing measurements.
 When I am not working, I like playing with interesting data and painting.

-I have previously worked on making a Level 2 pipeline for UVIT on board ASTROSAT which was India's frst space observatory.
+I have previously worked on making a Level 2 pipeline for UVIT on board ASTROSAT which was India's first space observatory.

 A part of our reasearch involves making cool images.
 Here are a few from WIYN